EnglandSamuel1/EnglandSamuel1/README.md

 # Hey, I'm Samuel 👋

-## What I'm doing now
-Working on a **budget AI agent** that keeps things smart, simple, and affordable.
-It’s helping me level up my skills with AI agents and how they think and act.
+Building a **budget AI agent** and learning more about how agents think, plan, and act.

-## Learning
-Digging deeper into AI agents, vector search, and LLM tooling.

-## Reach me
+Exploring vector search, LLM tools, and anything that makes ideas come alive.

 📧 **EnglandSamuel1@gmail.com**

-Always down to chat, share ideas, or work on something cool.
+Always down to connect or build something cool.

 <!--